Krillh/Airzlinshire/Peoples/Sex.md

 The vagina is connected to an organ that resembles a uterus without fallopian tubes.
 There is a small bump on the top side of the uterus that houses the gene capture organ.
 This organ houses some of the reproduction fluid from the non-hosting parent for use when making the fetus.
 ## Orgasm
-There are 3 different types of orgasms.
-The first is when the non-host person ejaculates their reproduction fluid.
-This is caused by sufficient stimulation.
+There are 2 different types of orgasms.
+The first is caused by sufficient stimulation.
+This can happen for a host or non-host, and it results in ejaculation of reproductive fluid for the non-host.

-When a non-host parent ejaculates their reproduction fluid into a host parent, the host parent's body senses this and triggers a hormonal reaction.
-This causes a particularly pleasureful orgasm for the host.
+The other type of orgasm is only for the host.
+When a non-host ejaculates their reproduction fluid into a host parent, the host parent's body senses this and triggers a hormonal reaction.
+This orgasm is called a hormonal orgasm and generally more pleasureful than a stimulation orgasm.